Civitasv/cmake-tools.nvim/docs/cmake_kits.md

 2. Option `visualStudio` and `visualStudioArchitecture` is not supported.
 3. Option `preferredGenerator` is not supported.
 4. Option `cmakeSettings` is not supported.
-5. Option `environmentSetupScript` is not supported.
+5. Option `environmentSetupScript` is only supported in the experimental terminal mode.